Discovering subdomains of a domain is an essential part of hacking reconnaissance, and thanks to following online tools

-Having an unsecured subdomain can lead to a serious risk to your business, and lately, there were some security incidents where the hacker used subdomains tricks.
+Having an unsecured subdomain can lead to a serious risk to your business, and lately, there have been some security incidents where the hacker used subdomains tricks.

 If you are a website owner or security researcher, you can use the following tools to find the subdomains of any domain.